w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 If a proposal is in the `TimedOut` state, any user can call `slash_proposal_deposit`, which will move the funds from the user to a runtime-configured account, like the treasury.

-If you submitted a proposal and did not place a decision deposit, the submission deposit will not be claimable using the `refundSubmissionDeposit` extrinsic.
+If you submitted a proposal and no decision deposit has been placed on that referenda, the submission deposit will not be claimable using the `refundSubmissionDeposit` extrinsic.
 To refund your deposit, you can start a new referendum and specifically request a refund from the treasury.